 - Getting treatment for alcoholism.

 Research has widely shown the poor results generally from alcoholism treatment.
-For example, Alcoholics Anonymous (AA) reports a success rate of about 5% with its 12 steps.
+For instance, Alcoholics Anonymous (AA) reports a success rate of about 5% with its 12 steps.
 Doing nothing is usually more effective than attending AA.
-However, Cognitive Behavioral Therapy shows high rates of bringing about continuing sobriety.
+But Cognitive Behavioral Therapy shows high rates of bringing about continuing sobriety.

 Other Alternatives for Help